Cosmological singularity as an informational seed for Everything: Conclusions and Discussion

 In this work, the problem of the source of matter and information is considered for the relatively narrow class of the theories with singularity and without inflation.
 It is interesting to discuss a broader class of theories.
 For instance, the loop-quantum gravity (LQG) is based on the version of the Wheeler-DeWitt equation and operates mainly in a timeless manner \cite{rov,lp}, i.e., the time is recovered only quasi-classically, or not used at all by considering the transition amplitudes.
 Besides, the ``bounces'' arise on the quasi-classical level, which excludes singularity.
 In such a case, a state determining matter and information in the universe is not connected with the singularity or with some moment generally, and exists "elsewhere."
 Due to the combinatorial features of LQG, it could be interesting to consider some definitions of the information for such a state of the universe.
-It should be noted that a similar problem of the entropy of a black hole is was solved in LOQ \cite{lp}, considering a black hole as open system connected with the environment through the horizon.
+It should be noted that a similar problem of the entropy of a black hole is was solved in LOQ \cite{lp}, considering a black hole as an open system connected with the environment through the horizon.

-The discussing of inflation within the above context is also interesting because the initial inhomogeneities determining the history of the universe originate from vacuum fluctuations.
+The discussion of inflation within the above context is also interesting because the initial inhomogeneities determining the universe's history originate from vacuum fluctuations.
 At the same time, the enormous expansion during inflation hides the previous universe's history.
-As a result, one may conclude that all the information is contained in the vacuum state (note that we attribute zero information to the vacuum).
-During the inflationary universe expansion, the inhomogeneities cross the horizon initially (i.e., leave the causality-connected region), and then return in the process of further universe expansion.
-This scenario differs from that in the Milne-like cosmologies \cite{mil,John,loh1,conf0,levy,fm,lew,Singh,plasm}, where the events remain within the horizon.
+In some sense, inflation is analogous to singularity because field oscillators do not oscillate near a singularity, at the same time, when the scale of inhomogeneity becomes greater horizon during inflation, the field oscillators cease to oscillate also.
+Then, during the inflationary universe expansion, the inhomogeneities cross the horizon (i.e., enter into the causality-connected region) and begin to oscillate again.
+It is interesting to note, that in the Milne-like cosmologies \cite{mil,John,loh1,conf0,levy,fm,lew,Singh,plasm} the events always remain within the horizon.